-- Add chunks

-- Add photographs
+- Add chunk

-- Add markers
+- Add photos

-- Enable or disable certain photographs or chunks for processing at further stages.
+- Enable or disable certain cameras or chunks for processing at further stages.

 - Remove items

 Each element in the list is linked with the context menu providing quick access to some common operations.

 Photos pane

 Photos pane displays the list of photos / masks / depth maps in the active chunk in the form of thumbnails.